Colin-b/pyxelrest/README.md

 ### Developer Installation/Upgrade ###

-1. Within Excel, `Trust access to the VBA project object model` should be enabled.
+1. Within Microsoft Excel, `Trust access to the VBA project object model` should be enabled.
 > File > Options > Trust Center > Trust Center Settings > Macro Settings
-2. Build the addin C# solution:
+2. Build the add-in C# solution:
 In order to do so, you need to add a test certificate.
 > Project > AutoLoadPyxelRestAddIn > Signing
-3. Excel must be closed while executing the following script from within pyxelrest root folder:
+3. Microsoft Excel must be closed while executing the following script from within pyxelrest root folder:

         developer_install.bat